Mombasa is the second-largest city in Kenya and a business ideas den in its own right.

 Even you reading this blog, you want the best phone, don’t you?

 There is a huge market for gadgets.
 And if you can tap on that market by starting a computer/mobile phone sales business in Mombasa.

 There are several businesses you can start in Mombasa to earn a better living.

-You need not to wait for employment by government or by private firm.
+You need not wait for employment by the government or by a private firm.

-Just pick a business in this list and start doing it as soon as today.
+Just pick a business on this list and start doing it as soon as today.